Darpan321/cs5661-dsproject-AI-Slogan-Generator/README.md

 # 📊 AI Slogan Generator

-## Project Description (Add the Big Idea)
+## Project Description

-> Example:
-> AI-driven smartphone-based image quality  skin cancer detection can democratize early diagnosis, improving global healthcare accessibility and patient outcomes.

-.
+> AI-driven slogan generation using transformer models can transform the way brands communicate their identity.
+By automatically generating creative, brand-specific slogans, this technology reduces the time and cost of traditional brainstorming.
+It empowers businesses to quickly craft memorable, audience-focused messaging.
+This makes branding smarter, faster, and more accessible for companies of all sizes.

 ---